lordmulder/LameXP/doc/Manual.md

+# Anti-Virus Notes #

+Occasionally, it may happen that your anti-virus software *mistakenly* detects [malware](http://en.wikipedia.org/wiki/Malware) (virus, trojan horse, worm, etc.) while you are trying to run the LameXP application or the LameXP setup program.
+This is called a [**false positive**](http://en.wikipedia.org/wiki/Antivirus_software#Problems_caused_by_false_positives) and the file actually is **not** malware.
+Instead, this is an error (bug) in your particular anti-virus software!
+In case that you encounter this kind problem, we highly recommend using [VirusTotal.com](http://www.virustotal.com/), [Virscan.org](http://www.virscan.org/) or a similar web-service to check the file in question with *multiple* anti-virus engines.
+Unless the vast majority of the anti-virus engines detect malware, it can be assumed that the file is really harmless.
+However, please take care with *heuristic* scan results, such as "suspicious", "generic" or "packed".
+Those results are **not** confirmed malware detections &ndash; they are highly speculative and (almost certainly) can be ignored safely!

+Defective anti-virus software is an ongoing annoyance!
+For example, anti-virus programs tend to suspect installers (or uninstallers) created with [NSIS](http://nsis.sourceforge.net/) &ndash; which includes the LameXP setup program.
+But, of course, installers created with NSIS are perfectly legitimate.
+Thus, if your anti-virus program complains about the LameXP setup program, please ignore the *nonsensical* warning!
+Furthermore, it seems that some anti-virus programs accuse *all* "packed" executables of being malware.
+Nonetheless, using so-called "executable packers", e.g. [UPX](http://upx.sourceforge.net/), is perfectly legitimate.
+Executable packers are commonly used by legitimate software, including numerous OpenSource projects &ndash; and so does LameXP.
+Thus, if your anti-virus program complains about the LameXP program file, because it has been "packed" by UPX, please ignore the *nonsensical* warning!

+Last but not least: Always keep in mind that LameXP is *free software*, i.e. the *source codes* of LameXP are freely available to everybody!
+Thus, in case that you do *not* trust the provided *binaries* of LameXP, you may scrutinize the LameXP *source codes* and then build your own binaries&hellip;

+## Reporting False Positives ##

+An important fact to consider is, that, for the developer of a legitimate application, it is *impossible* to know **why** a specific anti-virus software may be *misinterpreting* his or her application as malware.
+That is because anti-virus programs generally are *proprietary* (ClosedSource) software &ndash; anti-virus companies don *not* publish their source codes or reveal their algorithms.
+Moreover, a zillion of *different* anti-virus programs exist nowadays.
+For these reasons, the application developer can *not* know what is going on "behind the scenes" in a particular anti-virus software.
+Consequently, any assumptions on the reasons that are causing the [**false positive**](http://en.wikipedia.org/wiki/Antivirus_software#Problems_caused_by_false_positives) would be nothing but pure speculation!
+Even worse, anti-virus software is updated frequently, so the reasons why the anti-virus software is *misinterpreting* the application as malware may change constantly!

+At this point, it should be clear that implementing *workarounds* for defective anti-virus software is **not** a viable option for application developers.
+Instead, since the [**false positive**](http://en.wikipedia.org/wiki/Antivirus_software#Problems_caused_by_false_positives) is an error (bug) in the particular *anti-virus software*, it can be fixed *only* by the developer of the anti-virus software.
+Therefore, it is important that *you*, the (paying) customer of the anti-virus company, contact the support team of the anti-virus company and report the problem to them!
+Most anti-virus companies provide ways to report *false positives* in a standardized way, e.g. by means of a [webform](http://en.wikipedia.org/wiki/Form_%28HTML%29).
+However, it is *not* possible to list them all here.
+So please refer to the anti-virus developer's web-site.
+Also, when reporting *false positives*, please be self-confident: As a paying customer, you can demand that *false positives* get fixed in a timely manner.
+Otherwise, get your money back!

+## Anti-Virus Conclusions ##

+* IN CASE YOU HAVE A CONFIRMED INFECTION, RE-DOWNLOAD THE FILE FROM ONE OF THE *OFFICIAL* MIRRORS!

+* DO NOT SEND US VIRUS REPORTS, UNLESS YOU HAVE VERIFIED THE INFECTION WITH MULTIPLE ANTI-VIRUS ENGINES!

+* PLEASE REPORT "FALSE POSITIVES" TO THE DEVELOPER OF YOUR ANTI-VIRUS SOFTWARE.
+WE CANNOT FIX THEM!

+* THERE ARE PLENTY OF ANTI-VIRUS PROGRAMS TO CHOOSE FROM.
+YOU DON'T NEED TO STICK WITH A NEUROTIC ONE!

 # Install Instructions #

 This chapter explains how to install the LameXP software on your computer.
 If LameXP has already been installed on your computer, you may skip this chapter.